Home

 • Frontline Plus and Frontline Top Spot can be used on breeding, pregnant and lactating bitches and queens.

-Personal Note: I have found that using the spray mist alone is not as effective as the single dose applicator.
 However, some people use both products together.
 Mist your dog to help repel parasites before taking your pet on outdoor excursions.
 Check with your vet to make sure the products you choose can be used together.

 Advantage Cat and Dog Flea Medicine